jblindsay/whitebox-tools/readme.txt

 - The Resample tool has been modified so that it does not require a 'destination' raster.
 Instead, it will create a new output raster either based on a user-specified target cell resolution or an optional base raster, much like the vector-to-raster conversion tools.
+- Tools that input a z_factor conversion no longer override user input with geographic coordinates (see issue #113).
+- The StreamLinkIdentifier tool now outputs a 32-bit integer format, increasing the maximum allowable number of streams (see issue #110).
+- Fixed a bug with cubic-convolution and bilinear resampling in the Mosaic tool (see issue #109).

 Version 1.3.1 (23-07-2020)
 - Added the HypsometricallyTintedHillshade tool to create hypsometric tinted hillshades.